shirish93/shirish93.github.io/_posts/2024-01-01-leadership-styles.md

 Leadership in engineering is a delicate balance, demanding both technical proficiency and inspiring vision.
 While taking Technical Leadership course offered University of Washington-Seattle's Engineering Leadership program, I realized the frameworks offered didn't quite satisfy how I envisioned myself as a leader, or what I expected from engineering leaders in my organizations.
 Over the last year or so, I have developed a novel way of understanding the skills and roles of such leaders.

-Traditional leadership theories, while valuable, often fall short when capturing the intricate demands of the engineering field.
+Traditional leadership theories, while valuable, often fall short when capturing the demands of the engineering field.
 In this essay I introduce a novel perspective: a multidimensional framework that illuminates the multifaceted nature of engineering leadership.
 It empowers both leaders and followers to navigate this complex terrain with greater understanding and effectiveness.

 ### The Multidimensional Framework